Take A Trip To A Western Frontier Town Filled With Orphan’s Without Leaving Home.

 -Amazon Reader’s Comment Section-

 If you enjoyed reading my railway children eBook, as much as I did writing it, would you consider writing an Amazon review?
 Reviews are important to readers who are considering reading an author’s book.
-Watch for the Amazon e-mail asking you if you’d would like to review and comment on my orphan story.
+Watch for the Amazon e-mail asking you if you’d would like to comment on my orphan story.

 Amazon Customer on October 15, 2018.
 The Author takes you back in time & makes you feel as if you are right along with the characters of this book. definitely a page turner.
 Highly recommended.